Paris Saint-Germain collapse again against Real Madrid; Liverpool advance with 'useful' defeat to Inter Milan - Champions League hits and misses

 Plus: Record-breaker Karim Benzema is Real Madrid's hero at the Bernabeu; Manchester City's youngsters enjoy a chance to shine against Sporting Lisbon

 PSG have been here before.
 Two goals ahead against Manchester United after the first leg in 2019, four goals ahead of Barcelona in 2017.
-This time it was half an hour left, with two goals to the good.
+This time it was half an hour left, with two goals to the good against Real Madrid.

 The mentality of their star-studded line-up was weak - perhaps scarred by the mistakes of the past - and they failed to recover after Gianluigi Donnarumma's howler gifted Karim Benzema his opener.